PatrickDiallo23/Automatic-Timetable-Generation-System/README.md

 **Note**: Make sure that you created some users with "ADMIN" or "USER" role before using the application.

+The project ships with a few defaults, supplied by [the readme in the postgresql directory](postgresql/README.md).
+The username is `admin` and the password is, well, `password`.

 3. Build the backend:

 ```bash
 mvn clean install
 ```